Mateusz-best-creator/GameOfLife/README.md

 4. Once the project is loaded in Visual Studio, press F5 or click on the green "Start" button to build and run the project.

+5. If you want to save the state of your game your files will be in `./filenames` folder.

 Enjoy exploring the C++ implementation of the Game of Life in Microsoft Visual Studio!

 <img src="Screenshots/Game_Of_Life_Cpp.png" alt="Simulation" width="650">